eericzzhao/cse15l-lab-reports/LabReport1.md

 **Working Directory**: "/home"

-**What is happening here?** Without the proper path, entering "cd" does not switch the current working directory.
+**What is happening here?** When the command "cd" is run on a working directory that is not "\home", it sets the working directory to "\home".
+When the command is run without arguments on "\home", cd still sets the working directory to the home directory.

 **Possible error?** While not a massive error, it doesn't give the desired effect of changing the working directory to anything.